What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

-Such a serious disease as hemophilia is inherited and is manifested by frequent bleeding and bruising.
+Such a serious disease as hemophilia is inherited and is manifested by frequent bleeding and hematomas.
 Why does it appear in a child, how to identify it and can it be cured?

 Hemophilia is a disease in which a person bleeds frequently and for a long time.

 The disease is transmitted genetically from parents to children.
-The disease manifests itself mainly in men, since it is associated with the transfer of a gene that is linked to the X chromosome.
-Women with this gene transfer become carriers.
+The disease manifests itself predominantly in men, as it is associated with the transmission of a gene that is linked to the X chromosome.
+With this gene transfer, women become carriers.

-In girls, hemophilia can appear extremely rarely - if the father is sick, and the mother has the gene for the disease.
-Also, in some patients, hemophilia in relatives is not detected.
-Scientists explain the disease in them by gene mutations.
+In girls, hemophilia can appear extremely rarely - if the father is sick and the mother has the gene for the disease.
+Also, in some patients, hemophilia is not detected in relatives.
+Scientists explain their disease by gene mutations.

 The gene that is affected in hemophilia is responsible for blood clotting, in particular, for the presence in the child’s blood of certain substances involved in clotting (they are called clotting factors).

-Taking into account which factor is missing, types are distinguished:
+Taking into account exactly what factor is missing, the following types are distinguished:

-• hemophilia A - the most common and associated with the absence of factor VIII;
+• hemophilia A is the most common and is associated with the absence of factor VIII;

 • hemophilia C is the rarest type, which is now classified as a coagulopathy.

-The symptoms of all these pathologies are the same, but finding out the type of disease is very important for treatment.
+The symptoms of all these pathologies are the same, but determining the type of disease is very important for treatment.

-Finding out the type of hemophilia is necessary for competent treatment
+Determining the type of hemophilia is necessary for proper treatment

 Development of the disease

-Due to the lack of a certain clotting factor, the process of blood clot formation is disrupted when the vessels are damaged.
-At the same time, bleeding in hemophilia is represented by a hematoma type, which is delayed.
+Due to the absence of a certain coagulation factor, the process of blood clot formation is disrupted when blood vessels are damaged.
+In this case, bleeding in hemophilia is represented by the hematoma type, which is delayed.

-Immediately after damage to the vessel, platelets are responsible for blood clotting, forming a primary thrombus.
-However, this thrombus cannot stop the bleeding completely, and since the formation of the final thrombus is impossible due to the lack of the necessary clotting factors, the bleeding resumes and lasts quite a long time.
+Immediately after vessel damage, platelets are responsible for blood clotting, forming a primary thrombus.
+However, this clot cannot stop the bleeding completely, and since the formation of a final thrombus is impossible due to the lack of the necessary clotting factors, the bleeding resumes and lasts for quite a long time.

 Depending on the severity, hemophilia can be:

-• mild - bleeding occurs only with trauma and medical manipulations);
+• mild - bleeding occurs only during injury and medical procedures);

 • moderate - extensive hematomas, the disease manifests itself in childhood);

-• severe - the disease is detected in the neonatal period).
+• severe - the disease is detected during the neonatal period).

 Symptoms